splunk/public-o11y-docs/sp-oncall/get-started/team-dashboard.rst

 Manual Incident Creation
 ----------------------------

 You can create a manual incident from the team dashboard by selecting :guilabel:`Create Incident` in the top right corner.
-For instructions, see XXXXXX manual-incident-creation file XXXXXX.
+For instructions, see :ref:`manual-incident-creation`.

 Incident War Rooms
 ----------------------------

 Access Incident Details directly from the Team Dashboard by selecting the incident number link.
-This will expand the incident and its event history in the Incident War Room XXXXXX link to war-room file XXXXXX.
+This will expand the incident and its event history in the :ref:`Incident War Room <war-room>`.

 People Table
 ==================